pencyl/es6-book/functions/arrow.md

 ### Caveats

-As we've seen, the lexical scope of ```this``` within an arrow function body is different to a normal anonymous function.
+As we've seen, the scope of `this` within an arrow function body is different to a normal anonymous function.

 Whilst it's tempting to use the terse new syntax and refactor old code, you need to bear it in mind as it can have unintended consequences.